Solony/-LeetCode/README.md

-# -LeetCode
+# LeetCode
-This folder contains problem solutions of LeetCode.com
+This folder contains problem solutions from LeetCode.com Python 3 is mainly used as language.